SoftInstigate/restheart-plugin-skeleton/README.md

 $ docker-compose up
 ```

+#### Init MongoDB

+The script `docker/docker-entrypoint-initdb.d/initdb.js` is executed by the mongo shell in the MongoDB container and allows initializing MongoDB, for instance creating test data.

 ### microD

 Use the `docker-compose-microd.yml` to start RESTHeart without the MongoDB Service.
 We call this profile **microD**, because it is an effective runtime environment for micro-services.